los7key/garden/docs/tech/code/README.md

-This is where snippets of code will live (for now™).
+This is where snippets of code will live for now™.